 These Country Ma’am cookies are cute little vanilla cookies.
 There were 2 of these in the box.

 I’m not quite sure what flavour these were, myself and 2 of my kids thought they tasted like BBQ.
 I am not a fan of BBQ at all but I know lots of people are.
 These were kind of like little thin breadsticks.
 I liked the texture and crunch, just not the flavour but that’s just me.

 I also got 4 different flavours of Umaibo in the box.
 Two of them I know were Corn Potage because of receiving them previously.
 I honestly am not sure what the other two were, I think the one was possibly something to do with octopus, as it had a kind of fishy taste.

-Also included was this Maken Gummi, this one was energy drink flavoured; they are soft and chewy and packed with flavour.
+Also included was this Maken Gummi, this one was an energy drink flavoured one; they are soft and chewy and packed with flavour.

 These Aerial are tasty cheesy corn snacks.
 They had a very light, crispy texture.
 It was quite a large bag too which is great.